-These NAMI programs are designed for consumers – anyone living with a mental illness.
+These NAMI programs are designed for consumers – adults living with a mental illness.

 Taught by a trained team of people who’ve been there, the program includes presentations, discussion and interactive exercises.
 Everything is confidential, and NAMI never recommends a specific medical therapy or treatment approach.